brian-nelson/ianseo/utilities/LiveResultsPublisher/readme.md

 * Designed to be responsive for large and small screens
 * Users can filter the results by division to limit results to shooters that they desire.
 This is done locally on the json results.
 * Auto-refresh automatically is disabled after 30 minutes from the last publication of results.
 This is an attempt to not impact users when there is a break in publication, but to also stop web browsers from continuously pulling the file after the tournament has stopped publishing (is over).

+## Testing
+On 04/22/2017 we ran a test of the publisher with a local tournament.
+It worked very well.
+One problem appeared in filters, but the problem ended up being that the class didn't have the correct gender assigned.
+The publishing is very specific to the JOAD setup that we utilize.